Tahasiraj1/Product-Review-Scrapper/README.md

 - Run the fastapi server using 'fastapi dev main.py'

-- Go to the frontend folder and run 'npm install' and 'npm run dev'
+- Go to the frontend folder and run 'npm install'
-- run 'npm run dev' in the frontend folder
+- Run 'npm run dev' in the frontend folder
 - open localhost:3000 in your browser
 - enter the url of the product you want to scrape from 'daraz.pk'